Fruit Tree Pruning and Maintenance

 moth grubs.
 Check for borer damage and destroy borers with a fine wire.
 Then apply

-and vitality of your fruit trees.
+the long-term health and vitality of your fruit trees.